Why Every CEO Needs a Coach

-Being a leader in current times is very challenging and the failure rate is high.
-Leaders can maximize their probability of success and job satisfaction by having a personal or executive coach.
+Being a CEO in current times is very challenging and the failure rate is high.
+Leaders can maximize their probability of personal success and longevity as well as significantly contributing to the success of their organizations and well-being of their employees by having a personal or executive coach.

 A study by Kelly See, Elizabeth Wolfe Morrison, and Naomi Rothman, published in Organizational Behavior and Human Decision, concluded one characteristic of powerful and successful leaders is high levels of self-confidence.
 Unfortunately, the researchers say, the higher the self-confidence, the less likely these leaders are open to advice and feedback.